Protecting the health and safety of young workers is good for business.

-to maintain the workplace so it is safe and without risks to health
+maintaining the workplace so it is safe and without risks to health, including providing adequate facilities for the welfare of employees

-Employers must also ensure people other than employees, such as the public, are not exposed to risks to their health or safety arising from the employer's conduct, so far as reasonably practicable.
+Employers must also ensure people other than employees, such as the public, are not exposed to risks to their health or safety from the conduct of their business, so far as reasonably practicable.